Gustav Pietsch

-His actions led to a boycott of his business and in 1933 his wife opened a pastry shop in Oliva to secure the family’s maintenance.
-The shop was however also boycotted and besmeared with anti-semitic slogans.
-In 1935 the City’s administration revoked the concession without further reasoning.
+His actions led to a boycott of his business and in 1933 his wife opened a pastry shop in Oliva to secure the family's maintenance.
+The shop was however also boycotted and besmeared with antisemitic slogans.
+In 1935 the City's administration revoked the concession without further reasoning.

-Pietsch himself meanwhile worked as an instructor at the nautical and fishery school “Gordonia Mapilim” of the zionist association “Zewulon” in Gdynia.
+Pietsch himself meanwhile worked as an instructor at the nautical and fishery school Gordonia Mapilim of the Zionist association Zewulon in Gdynia.
 He instructed several hundred Jews from Poland and Danzig and organized the emigration of about 400 Jews to Palestine.
-In 1935 he founded a weekly newspaper “Feldgrauer Alarm” (Fieldgrey Alarm) and ran for the Volkstag elections as an independent candidate (list “Freie Frontkämpfer”), associated to the “Liste Weise” of former DNVP members.
+In 1935 he founded a weekly newspaper Feldgrauer Alarm (Fieldgrey Alarm) and ran for the Volkstag elections as an independent candidate (list Freie Frontkämpfer), associated to the Liste Weise of former DNVP members.
 Pietsch was attacked several times by the Nazis and severely injured when he was pushed in front of a tramway.
-On 12 June 1936 the local Nazi-SA stormed the general meeting of the DNVP while Pietsch held a speech, 60 persons were injured and Pietsch was again arrested.
+On 12 June 1936 the local Nazi SA stormed the general meeting of the DNVP while Pietsch held a speech, 60 persons were injured and Pietsch was again arrested.
 While the SA men were soon released, Pietsch was kept in prison for several weeks.

 On 24 December 1938 Pietsch managed to leave Danzig and, supported by the Jewish Agency, emigrated to Palestine.
 He arrived on 10 January 1939 and founded the village of Neve Yam, where he continued to work as a nautical and fishery instructor.
 At the outbreak of World War II Pietsch was arrested by the British as an “enemy alien” but released again in February 1940.

 In 1952 Pietsch became captain of the port of Eilat.
 In 1958 he returned to Germany and was honoured in 1961 by the Senate of Berlin as "Unbesungener Held" (unsung hero).
 Pietsch emigrated to Australia, where his daughter lived on a farm she had named "Glettkau", and died in 1975.